 Growing up in Huntington Beach I would often venture to Newport Beach to visit Fashion Island, play on the beach or go out for dinner.
 I have vague memories of “The Newport Dunes” where my family used to take me to in the summer.
 All I remembered was there was a blue whale that I used to swim to and that I was always super happy when we went.
 Well that was many many many moons ago and now I get to take my own kids and make new memories!!

-So this past Sunday I packed up my family and it was like taking a trip down memory lane!
+So this past week I packed up my kids and it was like taking a trip down memory lane!
 The Dunes is a HUGE resort.
 There is a large RV Park and Marina with luxurious RV’s (A few are nicer than some houses in OC) and lots of camping and tents.
 Guests can enjoy the mile of beach front with swimming and a playground right in front of them!
 We are totally not a camping family but after seeing all the tents and how much fun everyone was having I was thinking I may have to reconsider it.

 Then I saw the COTTAGES.
 Sign me up please!
 These are the cutest things ever.
 They have large cottages and camping cottages and some have a loft!
 Many of them are beachfront or really close to beachfront.
 You can read more about them here.